What we are. What we are not.

 - Samsung Knox

 Our screening models aren't validated on curated lab data.
 They are validated against real clinical outcomes from real patients in real care settings.
-Depression screening at 81.6% accuracy (Journal of Affective Disorders).
-PTSD at 80.0% (Journal of Traumatic Stress).
-Anxiety at 77.5% (Psychological Medicine).
+Depression screening at AUC 0.816 (Journal of Affective Disorders).
+PTSD at AUC 0.800 (Journal of Traumatic Stress).
+Anxiety at AUC 0.775 (Psychological Medicine).
 Parkinson's at an AUC of 0.97 (Movement Disorders).
-These numbers come from peer-reviewed clinical research — not marketing claims.
+Cognitive decline at AUC 0.890.
+These numbers come from peer-reviewed clinical research by independent researchers at Beth Israel Deaconess Medical Center, NIH, MIT, Harvard Medical School, and The Lancet — not marketing claims.

-GIA®, powered by digitalhumanOS™, is a screening agent — not a diagnostic tool.
+GIA®, powered by digitalhumanOS™, is a screening tool — not a diagnostic device.
 She flags potential conditions for clinician review.
-Every result is reviewed by a qualified healthcare provider before any clinical action is taken.
+Every result is reviewed and approved by a licensed clinician before it enters the permanent clinical record.
 The system assists clinical judgment.
 It never replaces it.
+This is the same standard that applies to MoCA, MMSE, BIMS, and every other clinical screening instrument.

 Screening, Not Diagnosis